 In 2017, she was the recipient of UMass Medical School’s Trailblazing Women Award, which recognizes women who have played a major role in supporting aspiring women leaders at the medical school.
 In November 2015, Ms. Murphy was chosen by the Worcester Business Journal as one of six Outstanding Women in Business.
 She received the Excellence in Health Care, Arts & Education Pinnacle Award from the Greater Boston Chamber of Commerce in January 2015.
 Ms. Murphy was honored by The Boston Globe Magazine and The Commonwealth Institute in October 2014 when Commonwealth Medicine was listed number two on the Top 100 Women-Led Businesses in Massachusetts.
 Also in October 2014, the Massachusetts Health Council presented Ms. Murphy with the Outstanding Leadership Award for her devotion to supporting healthy communities, families and individuals.

 Ms. Murphy holds a bachelor's degree in law enforcement from the University of Massachusetts Boston.
 She received her master's degree in public administration from Harvard University's John F. Kennedy School of Government, where she was awarded the Bradford Fellowship for Excellence in Public Administration.
 She also received an honorary doctorate of public administration from Curry College.
-She is currently Chair of the Harvard Pilgrim Health Care Board of Directors and a member of the Schwartz Center for Compassionate Healthcare Board of Directors.
-Massachusetts State Treasurer Deborah Goldberg in April 2015 named Ms. Murphy to serve on the newly created Advisory Committee on Wage Equality.
+She is currently Chair of the Harvard Pilgrim Health Care Board of Directors and is a a member of both the Schwartz Center for Compassionate Healthcare Board of Directors and Curry College Board of Directors.
+Massachusetts State Treasurer Deborah Goldberg in April 2015 named Ms. Murphy to serve on the Advisory Committee on Wage Equality.